2006 European Grand Prix: Driver changes

+Practice

+Three free practice sessions were held.
+The first and second session were headed by Williams's third driver Alexander Wurz, before the third and most representative session saw the Ferraris of Michael Schumacher and Felipe Massa top the timings.

 Friday drivers

 The bottom 6 teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
-These drivers drove on Friday but did not compete in qualifying or the race.
+These drivers drove on Friday but did not compete in qualifying or the race: